mattvend/GpuStreams/README.md

 - optimized succesfully the GPU version against the CPU version
 - rewrote and understood the Stream example.

-Even if I prefer this version when using ![streams][CUDA streams], I feel that the previous project was not so bad and both versions illusrates the two different possible ways of using streams and events.
+Even if I prefer this version when using ![CUDA streams][CUDA streams], I feel that the previous project was not so bad and both versions illusrates the two different possible ways of using streams and events.
 The previous project used them synchronize kernel calls done in parallel on 3 different streams.
-This project tries to take advantage of ![streams][CUDA streams] when transferring memory between the device and the host.
+This project tries to take advantage of ![CUDA streams][CUDA streams] when transferring memory between the device and the host.

 Still to be done, for this project, if I had more time:
 - using c++ strings everywhere instead of char *